A Bayesian Inference Primer

 A Bayesian reasoner’s beliefs after acquiring new evidence are called the posterior beliefs.

 For example, if you find out that the card is a heart, you must eliminate all non-hearts, and reallocate the remaining probability to the remaining 13 cards.
-These each now have a probability of 1/13, and the total still adds up to 1.
+Each card now has a probability of 1/13, and the total still adds up to 1.

 Example Posterior Beliefs: Bayesian Gambler